 All WordPress themes are not created equal, so also the purpose/projects at which blog owners need a theme varies.

-When it comes to unique niches like that of finance, gambling, betting, education, real-estate, e-Commerce etc. You can’t just tweak a theme not design for such purpose to accommodate your needs and to give the best user experience.
+When it comes to unique niches like that of finance, gambling, betting, education, real-estate, e-Commerce etc. You can’t just tweak a theme not design for such purpose to accommodate your needs and wants hoping it will give the best user experience.

 It won’t work out the best.

-This theme is designed by Shay Bocks for StudioPress themes and it runs on the popular Genesis framework too.
-Cost $129.95 (Genesis Framework Included).
+This theme is designed by Shay Bocks for the StudioPress themes collections and it runs on the popular Genesis framework too.
+It Cost $129.95 (Genesis Framework Included).
 As you can see from the price tag, this is not your regular $30 WordPress themes, right?

-The food blog WordPress theme I’m talking about is named – Foodie pro theme – a third party child theme for the StudioPress WordPress themes collections.
+The recipe WordPress theme I’m talking about is named – Foodie pro theme.
+A third party child theme for the StudioPress WordPress themes collections.
 Unarguably the best WordPress cooking themes you can find on the market today.

-What makes a third party theme for the StudioPress child theme sold at such price?
+What makes a third party theme for the StudioPress child theme sold at such a price?

 Let’s see why in our today’s Foodie Pro theme review…